Troy Apke

-Troy Steven Apke (born April 11, 1995) is an American football cornerback for the Washington Commanders of the National Football League (NFL).
-He played college football at Penn State and was drafted by the Washington Redskins in the fourth round of the 2018 NFL Draft.
+Troy Steven Apke (born April 11, 1995) is an American professional football safety and cornerback.
+He played college football for the Penn State Nittany Lions and was selected by the Washington Redskins in the fourth round of the 2018 NFL draft.
+He is the son of former Pittsburgh Steelers player Steve Apke.

-Early years
+Early life

-Apke was born in Pittsburgh, Pennsylvania to former Pitt and Steelers linebacker Steve Apke.
+Apke was born in Pittsburgh, Pennsylvania to former Pittsburgh Panthers and Pittsburgh Steelers linebacker Steve Apke.
 His mother also ran track and field for Pittsburgh.
 He grew up in nearby Mt.
 Lebanon Township and attended Mt.
 Lebanon High School, where he participated in football, basketball, and track and field.
 Apke advanced to the PIAA state track and field championships his junior and senior years.
 He was also the WPIAL Champion in the 100 meters in 2014, recording a time of 10.81 seconds.
 He was a three-year starter for the football team playing wide receiver and safety.
 During his junior and senior seasons Apke had 1,776 receiving yards and 20 touchdowns and on defense, 68 tackles with 3 interceptions.
-A 3-star recruit, Apke committed to Penn State over offers from Bowling Green, Georgia Tech, Kentucky, Minnesota, Pittsburgh, and Toledo.
+A 3-star recruit, Apke committed to Penn State.